-- 13.1.1 The County will continue to preserve prime agricultural land for agricultural purposes. - 13.1.2 The County will support the diversification of agricultural businesses within the County.
+- 13.1.1 The County will continue to preserve lands containing high quality soil classess for agricultural purposes. - 13.1.2 The County will support the diversification of agricultural businesses within the County.

 Residential Subdivision

 - 13.1.3 The County will restrict the development of country residential subdivisions to poor agricultural lands. - 13.1.4 The County will ensure that residential subdivisions are located in appropriate locations. - 13.1.5 The County will ensure that conflicts between non-agricultural and agricultural land uses are avoided.